grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/streams/readablestream/_index.md

 The constructor creates a new `ReadableStream` object.

-It takes two **optional** arguments, `underlyingsource` allowing to define the underlying source of data, as well as the queuing strategy to adopt.
+It takes two _optional_ arguments:

+- `underlyingsource`: defines the underlying source of data.
+- `queuingStrategy`: the queuing strategy to adopt.

 ```javascript
 import { ReadableStream } from 'k6/experimental/streams';